darabigdata/IDWBotswana/CHALLENGE-1/README.md

 ### Step 3.
 Create a virtual environment

-Before starting with Flask to build the web application, create and start a virtual environment (this is important for pushing the app to Heroku later):
+Before starting with Flask to build the web application, it's sensible to create and start a virtual environment (this will make things simpler when you push the app to Heroku later):

 ```bash
 > virtualenv -p python3 env_flask